Committment to outstanding patient care

 "Without Jervis and his residents, conducting the research would not have been possible and for that we thank him wholeheartedly.”

 The findings from the research were astounding.
-They revealed an 88.3% reduction in pressure ulcer incidence as well as other notable health benefits including, improved digestion and respiration, an increase in communication and independence and an overall enhancement in a better quality of life.
+They revealed a significant reduction in pressure ulcer incidence as well as other notable health benefits including, improved digestion and respiration, an increase in communication and independence and an overall enhancement in a better quality of life.

 To find out more about our clinical research project please click here.